Types of Daycares

 Early Childhood Centres / Centre de la petite enfance (CPE)

-These non-profit childcare centres provide spaces for a reduced contribution starting at $7.55 a day.
-Daily fees vary depending on household income.
+These non-profit childcare centres provide spaces for a reduced contribution of $8.35 a day.
 Two thirds of the board of directors are parents whose children attend the centre.

-These for-profit, privately run daycares offer spaces for a reduced contribution starting at $7.55 a day.
-Daily fees vary depending on household income.
+These for-profit, privately run daycares offer spaces for a reduced contribution of $8.35 a day.
 The Student's Society of McGill University (SSMU) runs the SSMU Daycare in the Downtown Campus.

 These daycares are for-profit and are privately run.
 A private unsubsidized daycare can set its own rates (usually $35 or more a day).
 Parents may be entitled to a tax credit based on family income.